 I’ve found the butt plug of champions: Oxballs Ergo.
 OMG the comfort & filling feeling, and squishy base that cups your crack: mmmm.
-The *design* of this plug—it’s so well done.
-The Oxballs Ergo is 100% platinum silicone made in the US, so it’s very safe.
-And it comes in 5 sizes, from below-average to massive.
-Plus different silicone firmnesses, described below!
+Update 2021: Ergo now comes in 4 colors / 3 silicone firmness options (all in 5 possible sizes), so I’ll be comparing the 3 levels of squish below.
+The Oxballs Ergo is 100% platinum silicone handmade in the US, so this is a high-quality and very safe anal sex toy.

 Oxballs Ergo Curve

 Oxballs’ Ergo has this slightly wavy shape on one side, versus the uniform (you guessed it) egg of the Egg Plug (available in NINE different sizes).
 I was surprised how much pressure that curve translates into when Ergo is actually inside.
 I can really feel the wave pressing forward (belly-button side) when I have Ergo turned the way it’s “supposed” to sit.
 I like to wear it backwards sometimes too, because the pressure points remind me of being taken doggy-style, by an upward-curving penis.

 I don’t have a prostate, but I do know how to stimulate one.
 And in size small, the top point of the Ergo’s wave is an ideal depth to gently rub on the prostate.
 (Especially if you get a harder density like Platinum Swirl Ergo.)

 It’s not the force of the Njoy Pure Wand, for sure—that hyped “G spot dildo” that was originally designed for prostate.
 (See more on prostate-specific dildos & massagers in this guide by All Male Sex Toys.)
 Rather, the Oxballs Ergo gives a light touch that will stimulate as you go about…whatever it is you’re doing while wearing Ergo.
 With me, I feel it barely pushing forward into my back vaginal wall.